-Between us, the members of Albireo have over 80 years’ experience of playing for events.
+Between us, the members of Albireo have over a hundred years’ experience of playing for events.
 We’ve attended thousands of them, ranging from parties for a dozen people to halls and marquees holding many hundreds.
 Along the way, we’ve picked up a few tips and tricks on the smooth running of an evening.
 The advice below will help ensure that you have a hassle-free and enjoyable event.

 We are usually pretty flexible, and will do our best to fit in with your plans.
 Here are a few suggestions to get started.

 - We are happy to provide entertainment for a whole evening.
 We’ll usually expect to be on stage roughly between 8pm and midnight – admittedly with a couple of short breaks to go to the bar!
 We’ll also need about an hour before the dancing to set everything up and sound check, and a similar time afterwards to pack it all up again.

 - Our contract will specify the agreed performance times, and we’ll usually expect to finish playing no later than midnight.
 It’s really up to you to ensure that the event runs to schedule, but we recognise that this isn’t always possible, especially at weddings.
 If the event over-runs, despite what the contract says we’ll do our best to accommodate you if we can, but please bear in mind that we have to pack up and drive home (and then unpack everything again!).

 - We can supply a microphone for announcements and speeches during the evening.
 We also have radio mics, so the speech doesn’t have to be from the stage.